MaDHouSe79/mh-scoreboard/readme.md

 # MH Scoreboard
 - Rebuild of qb-scoreboard.
-- admins are able to disable the id avobe the there head.
+- admins are able to disable the id above there head.
 - if you want, you can have the text GOD or ADMIN with your ID, you are also able to disable this option in the config.lua.
 - if you have a new qbcore with type in the shared jobs you need to edit the config.lua.